 Other places to get inspiration are from the kids favorite movies, toys, books or even school subjects.
 These things are great for choosing a theme and finding activities, crafts, and outings that go along with it.

-Here at Adventures in NanaLand, we have a lot of inspiration for how to put together your Grandma Camp.
+Here at Adventures in NanaLand, we have a lot of inspiration for how to put together your camp.
 Here’s what we have for you:

 - Grandma Camp: Where Do I Begin? – This post has all the things you should think about before hosting a camp.